renpy/renpy/sphinx/source/style.rst

         variant "touch"
         take big_red

-Style statements are always run at init-time.
+Style statements are always run at init time.
 If a style statement is not in an ``init`` block, it is automatically placed into an ``init 0`` block.